 Mental Health Stigma.
 The objective of MHS is the perceptual protection of the general population from the unpredictable and dangerous behaviors associated with mental illness by any means necessary, including deception, misinformation, and fear-baiting.
 Its ultimate goal is to negatively impact the social reintegration of the victim.

-- Anticipatory stigma is the expectation of a stigma due to behavior or diagnosis, and subsequent adverse social reaction.
-This causes a resistance by the potential victim to disclose any physiological aberration.
+- Anticipatory stigma is the expectation of a stigma due to behavior or diagnosis, and subsequent adverse social reactions.
+This causes resistance by the potential victim to disclose any physiological aberration.

 An active stigma is a parasitic one.
 If it finds enough suitable hosts, the parasitosis can spread rapidly by traditional means.
 Studies show the aversion to mental illness is prosocially hard-wired which provides an abundance of hosts.